Novel number two is on its way – here’s the first chapter.

 Just ten more minutes, all being well, and his work would be done.
 He comforted himself with thoughts of the train thundering north through the night and barely noticed the sound of Luscious Lizzie’s heels echoing away through the market.

 The dog had seen enough and crept away into the shadows.
-He trotted under barrows and stalls until he reached the long tarpaulin curtain that formed a barrier between the east and west ends of the covered market.
+He trotted under barrows and around stalls until he reached the long tarpaulin curtain that formed a barrier between the east and west ends of the covered market.
 The east side of the tarpaulin, furthest away from the Ring of Steel, was a much larger area where all the food stalls were.
 Ideally Caliban would have been snuffling about for scraps over there but needs must, when the fireworks began he made a dash for the nearest cover.

 He was pondering on the fact that, even though he had lived through countless Bonfire nights, the bangs and whistles still gave him the jitters.
 He should really have got used to it by now.

 “She’s right, there’s no fucking petrol here!”
 Crockett had an incredulous look on her face.
 Vince couldn’t work out what the big surprise was.
 The American red-head in the business suit had already told them as much.
-And what her made think it was Sally?
+And what made Crockett think it was Sally?

 “We had good intelligence that the petrol would be here tonight,” she continued.
 “That bitch must be up to something!”